plucena3/coti-erc20-typescript/README.md

 - Follow the same pattern as the referenced deploy.ts
 - Deploy the CAPIBARA contract to COTI testnet
 - Output the deployed contract address
+- Save the scripts on the coti-contracts/scripts folder
 ```

 ### Deploy the Contract